-Clayton county Public Schools believes that all students have the right to a safe and healthy school environment.
-All schools within the District have an obligation to promote mutual respect, tolerance, and acceptance among students, staffing volunteers, and visitors.
+Clayton County Public Schools believes that all students have the right to a safe and healthy school environment.
+All schools within the District have must promote mutual respect, tolerance, and acceptance among students, staffing volunteers, and visitors.
 Behavior that infringes on or negatively affects the safety of students will not be tolerated.
 No student shall be bullied, harassed, or intimidated by another student through words or actions.

 Bullying and cyberbullying, as defined in Georgia law O.C.G.A. § 20-2-751.4, of a student by another student is strictly prohibited.
-Such prohibition shall be included in the Student Code of Conduct for all schools within the school system.
+Such prohibition is included in the Student Code of Conduct for all schools within the school system.

-Bullying is defined as follows: (1) Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so; (2) Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm; or (3) Any intentional written, verbal, or physical act which a reasonable person would perceive as being intended to threaten, harass, or intimidate, that: (A) causes another person substantial physical harm within the meaning of Code Section 16-5-23.1 or visible bodily harm as such term is defined in code Section 16-5-23.1; 24 (B) Has the effect of substantially interfering with a student's education; (c) is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or (D) Has the effect of substantially disrupting the orderly operation of the school.
+Bullying is defined as follows:

+- (1) Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so - (2) Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm - (3) Any intentional written, verbal, or physical act which a reasonable person would perceive as being intended to threaten, harass, or intimidate, that: - (a) Causes another person substantial physical harm within the meaning of Code Section 16-523.1 or visible bodily harm as such term is defined in code Section 16-5-23.1; - (b) Has the effect of substantially interfering with a student's education - (c) Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment - (d) Has the effect of substantially disrupting the orderly operation of the school

-For purposes of this definition, electronic communication includes, but is not limited to, any transfer of signs, signals, writings, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photo electronic or photo optical system.
-The term also applies to acts of cyberbullying which occur through the use of electronic communication, whether or not such electronic act originated on school property or with school equipment, if the electronic communication:
+For purposes of this definition, electronic communication includes, but is not limited to, any transfer of signs, signals, writings, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photoelectronic or photo-optical system.

+The term also applies to acts of cyberbullying which occur by electronic communication, whether or not such electronic act originated on school property or with school equipment if the electronic communication:

-- (1) is directed specifically at students or school personnel; - (2) is maliciously intended for the purpose of threatening the safety of those specified or substantially disrupting the orderly operation of the school; AND - creates a reasonable fear of harm to the student's or school personnel's person or property or has a high likelihood of succeeding in that purpose.
+- (1) is explicitly directed at students or school personnel;; - (2) is maliciously intended to threaten the safety of those specified or substantially disrupting the orderly operation of the school AND - (3) creates a reasonable fear of harm to the student's or school personnel's person or property or has a high likelihood of succeeding in that purpose.